top of page

 Episode 3

 Bob Williams travels to Malvern to recruit Major A.C.
 Doran.
-Toler is nominated as interim Police Chief.
+Toler knocks Wyatt Earp on his ass, then escorts him out of town.
 Doran arrives in Hot Springs and ambushes Flynn in the street, shooting him multiple times in the chest.
 He is presumed dead.

 Episode 4